Generic Name: abaloparatide (a BAL oh PAR a tide)

 Your care provider will show you the best places on your body to inject abaloparatide.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

-Use only the injection pen that comes with abaloparatide.
-Do not transfer the medicine from the pen into a syringe.
+Use only the injection pen provided with abaloparatide.
+Do not transfer the medicine to a syringe or other injection device or you could get an overdose.

 Use a disposable needle only once.
 Follow any state or local laws about throwing away used needles.
 Use a puncture-proof "sharps" disposal container (ask your pharmacist where to get one and how to throw it away).
 Keep this container out of the reach of children and pets.